 About

-Moni gained additional mask-making tips during summer workshops at California's Dell Arte School of Physical Theatre in 1997, and when working with artist and puppeteer Mike McCormick during the production of a short film The Phoenix, directed by Peter Ettinger in 1998.
+Moni gained additional mask-making tips during summer workshops at California's Dell Arte School of Physical Theatre in 1997, and while working with artist and puppeteer Mike McCormick during the production of a short film The Phoenix, directed by Peter Ettinger in 1998.

 Between 2002 and 2014 Moni and Rick regularly traveled to the New Orleans French Quarter to sell masks at the Mardi Gras Mask Market and to parade with the Society of Saint Anne on Mardi Gras Day.
 That annual immersion in New Orleans parade culture has had a lasting influence on Moni's work.